sacraconversazione.org

 Continuing Jesus’s denouncing religious hypocrisy, (but with less fervor than Matthew or Luke), Mark’s narrative takes particular aim at those who “devour widows houses and [then] for the sake of appearances say long prayers.”
 This stinging criticism sets up the story Mark pauses to spend some time telling and which has an unforeseeable conclusion.
 One day in the Temple.
 Jesus positions himself so he has a clear view of the faithful as they approach and put their offerings into offering boxes.
 The wealthy put in large gifts of money.
 The prestige and satisfaction for the size of their gifts is its own reward, the reader is assured.
 But one person in particular catches the eye of Jesus.
 “A poor widow came and put two small copper coins, which are worth about a penny.”
 Jesus directs the attention of his disciples to what the woman has just done and the says this poor widow has put more than those who gave such large gifts.
 The explanation for the conclusion Jesus reaches turns conventional expectations upside down and inside out; “Those who gave large amounts gave out of their abundance, but she gave out of her poverty… everything she had, all she had to live on.”

 The wonderful story of Ruth, the tale taken from the life of Elijah, and Mark’s distinctive telling about a widow who catches Jesus’s eye and inspires him to make a statement about genuine generosity comprise an exploration of giving/gift that still surprises.
 Elijah’s survival depends on the generosity of a widow who is literally down to her last meal.
 Ruth’s entire story is one amazing episode of unexpected generosity from people who have no actual social, familial or moral obligation to each other.
 Although an alien herself, she demonstrated loyalty to her adopted family and their God and elicits their love and protection.
 (And out of this story of crisscrossing non-obligatory acts of generosity comes the direct lineage of David, and, thereby, the Messiah!)
 Mark provides us with one of the most enduring, surprising sayings in the gospels when, after noticing a widow drop a few coins– “all she had”– into the offering box, Jesus declares that she has given more than the wealthy.
-Giving/gift are not discretionary, these narratives remind us, gift/giving are existential.
+Giving/gift are not discretionary, these narratives remind us, gift/giving are existential to our social, moral and own psychological well-being.

 It is Jean-Luc Marion who writes about “pure giveness” He describes a slow-growing realization that “begins when the potential giver suspects that another gift has already preceded her….”
 (The Visible and the Revealed, p.
 91) He reminds us that that we are not born and we do not survive without the generosity of many others, our parents most obviously.
 I begin to understand that I would not be who I am were it not for the generosity of others, some known to me and many others forever anonymous, who nurtured me and opened up the world to me.
 This dawning realization, Marion continues, leads one to realize “she owes something, to which she owes herself to respond.”
 A cycle/ habit/ personality change/ conversion is set in motion by a conscious decision to be one who gives.
 Marion’s own words are: “…the gift comes about by the decision, by the giver, to give, but which also means that this decision implies that the giver feels herself obliged, and hence, obligated…” by all the gifts that preceded her and benefit her.
 Simply put, “The decision to make a gift implies, first of all, the decision to make oneself a giver.”
 This is not just some warm, fuzzy feeling–reinforced by the praise of others– that arises occasionally; this is how I chose to live my life habitually, this is who I chose to become when I have plenty as well as when I have next to nothing and whether anyone else sees my giving or not.